-See Section 8.10.2 on page 196 for detailed definitions of the terms listed here.
+See Section 8.10.2 on page 259 for detailed definitions of the terms listed here.

-Figure 105 Network Setting > Wireless > Others
+Figure 141 Network Setting > Wireless > Others

-Table 48 Network Setting > Wireless > Others
+Table 75 Network Setting > Wireless > Others

-LABEL DESCRIPTION RTS/CTS Threshold Data with its frame size larger than this value will perform the RTS (Request To Send)/CTS (Clear To Send) handshake.
+LABEL DESCRIPTION Band Select a 2.4GHz or 5GHz frequency band to display the following wireless settings for the selected band.
+RTS/CTS Threshold Data with its frame size larger than this value will perform the RTS (Request To Send)/CTS (Clear To Send) handshake.
 Enter a value between 0 and 2347.
 Fragmentation Threshold This is the maximum data fragment size that can be sent.
 Enter a value between 256 and 2346.
 Output Power Set the output power of the Zyxel Device.
 If there is a high density of APs in an area, decrease the output power to reduce interference with other APs.
 Select one of the following: 20%, 40%, 60%, 80% or 100%.
 Beacon Interval When a wirelessly networked device sends a beacon, it includes with it a beacon interval.
 This specifies the time period before the device sends the beacon again.
 The interval tells receiving devices on the network how long they can wait in low power mode before waking up to handle the beacon.
 This value can be set from 50 ms to 1000 ms. A high value helps save current consumption of the access point.
 DTIM Interval Delivery Traffic Indication Message (DTIM) is the time period after which broadcast and Multicast packets are transmitted to mobile clients in the Power Saving mode.
 A high DTIM value can cause clients to lose connectivity with the network.
 This value can be set from 1 to 255.

-Table 48 Network Setting > Wireless > Others (continued)
+Table 75 Network Setting > Wireless > Others (continued)